JacobKfromIRC/Site-Fixes-for-GitHub/README.md

 # Site-Fixes-for-GitHub
 This repository contains free software JavaScript to use GitHub, including registration.

+The original repository is at https://github.com/JacobKfromIRC/Site-Fixes-for-GitHub but there is a mirror at https://codeberg.org/JacobK/Site-Fixes-for-GitHub

+You can use either this repository or the mirror to open issues.

 Warning: GitHub will be able to tell that you used these scripts and not the official ones!

 Current features: